MediciNova granted European patent for potential scleroderma treatment

 Share article via email

-An illustration shows a rubber stamp with a checkmark symbol.
+A rubber stamp is shown alongside a checkmark symbol.

 The European Patent Office has decided to grant MediciNova a patent covering the use of an investigational small molecule called MN-001 (tipelukast) for the treatment of scleroderma.